louweal/hellofuturehackathon/hederapay/README.md

 ### [hederapay_paired_account] _(optional)_

 Displays the Account ID of the paired wallet.
 It is hidden when no wallet is connected.
-Clicking the element opens the account in network inspector [Dragonglass](https://app.dragonglass.me/) in a new browser tab.

 ## Other Plugins by HashPress Pioneers